jessedmatlock/revivemarketing.github.io/README.md

 # GENERAL:

-## Messaging:
-To fire the jquery msgbox call the function like:

-				// this will show an error message with an OK button
-				// buttons are configured by default, per message type
-				$.msgbox('MESSAGE HERE', {type:"error"});

-				// To define your own buttons or a callback:
-				$.msgbox("MESSAGE HERE", {
-					type: "confirm", // info, confirm, alert or error buttons : [ // array of buttons if any
-						{type: "submit", value: "Yes"},
-						{type: "submit", value: "No"},
-						{type: "cancel", value: "Cancel"}
-						]
-					},
-				function(result) {
-					// callback fired here
-				});

 ## Tooltips:
 Any element you want to display a tooltip for needs these classes/attributes applied:
 * .has-tip to init JS to fire tooltip